sudo-suhas/lint-staged-multi-pkg/readme.md

 The pre-commit hook is configured with the script _**`lerna run --concurrency 1 --stream precommit --since HEAD`**_.
 This executes the `precommit` script for each package (if it exists).
-Execution is limited to only those packages with file changes by using the `--since HEAD` option (see [sudo-suhas/lint-staged-multi-pkg#4][lint-staged-multi-pkg-issues-4]).
+Execution is limited to only those packages with modified files, however the `--since HEAD` option does not consider whether the file is staged.
+To further limit `precommit` to only staged files please look at the discussion in [sudo-suhas/lint-staged-multi-pkg#4][lint-staged-multi-pkg-issues-4].
 Furthermore, concurrent execution is disabled because it can cause problems during `git add` (see [okonet/lint-staged#225][lint-staged-issue-225]).